 Hortonworks provides Hive JDBC and ODBC drivers that let you connect to popular Business Intelligence (BI) tools to query, analyze and visualize data stored within the Hortonworks Data Platform.

 Hive ODBC drivers for Linux and Mac operating systems are installed when you install Hive.
-For information about using the Hive ODBC drivers, see the Hortonworks Addons page.
+For information about using the Hive ODBC drivers, see the Hive ODBC Driver User Guide.